ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d2 - b - CSS - Responsive Web Design.md

 - How we can have them in the same line:
   - One option is to use `display: inline-block`
   - https://www.w3schools.com/cssref/pr_class_display.asp
+- Also: explain how they can test different screen sizes on Codepen

 Instructions: